realTobby/PQSE/README.md

 @TheAlexBarney - Code for En/De/cryption, De/Se/rialization of the savestrucutre and explaining!

-@GbaTemp users - very helpful information!
+@GBATemp users - very helpful information!

+@shearx from GBATemp - provided the maths behind the shiny status